-Rural Japan halted 60 traditional folk events due to depopulation, aging | The Japan Times
+Sixty traditional folk events halted in rural Japan due to depopulation, aging | The Japan Times

-Sixty traditional festivals and dances in 20 prefectures designated by local governments as intangible folk culture assets have been abolished or suspended due to population declines and the aging of rural communities, a Kyodo News survey has found.
+Sixty traditional festivals and dances in 20 prefectures designated by local governments as intangible folk culture assets have been ended or suspended due to population declines and the aging of rural communities, a survey has found.

 The importance of folk culture assets has been underscored by the recent registration of 33 traditional festivals across Japan on the UNESCO Intangible Cultural Heritage list.